In new poll, 60 percent support keeping stay-at-home restrictions to fight coronavirus

 Also in the poll, 44 percent of voters say they approve of Trump's handling of the coronavirus, while 52 percent disapprove.

-That’s essentially unchanged from March, when 45 percent gave the president a thumbs up here and 51 percent gave him a thumbs down.
+That's essentially unchanged from March, when 45 percent gave the president a thumbs-up and 51 percent gave him a thumbs-down.

-Trump’s overall job rating stands at 46 percent who approve, 51 percent who disapprove, which is identical to his score in March and is consistent with his numbers over the past two years.
+Trump's overall job rating stands at 46 percent who approve and 51 percent who disapprove, which is identical to his score in March and consistent with his numbers over the past two years.

 Only 36 percent of respondents in the poll say they generally trust what Trump has said when it comes to the coronavirus, while 52 percent say they don't trust him.

-The numbers for Joe Biden, the apparent Democratic presidential nominee, are 26 percent who trust, 29 percent who don’t trust, and 42 percent who aren’t aware of his coronavirus statements or who don’t have an opinion.
+The numbers for Biden are 26 percent who trust, 29 percent who don't trust and 42 percent who aren't aware of his coronavirus statements or who don't have an opinion.

 As for the federal government's response to the coronavirus, 50 percent of voters say they're satisfied with the measures intended to limit the disease's spread, versus 48 percent who are dissatisfied.

-But just 34 percent are satisfied with the federal government ensuring there are enough tests to limit its spread, and only 34 percent are satisfied with the amount of medical supplies.
+But just 34 percent are satisfied with the federal government's ensuring that there are enough tests to limit its spread, and only 34 percent are satisfied with the amount of medical supplies.

 The NBC News/WSJ poll also shows how the past month has changed Americans' attitudes about the coronavirus.